-- 5.3.3 The term 'directors' is interpreted to mean Accounting Officers (with the exception of the Comptroller and Auditor General and Accounting Officers of minor departments to be approved by the Minister for Treasury and Resources) and the Council of Ministers, except where otherwise noted (paragraph 5.3.10). - 5.3.4 Sub-sections 415(4) and 415(5) of the UK Companies Act 2006 shall not apply.
+- 5.3.11 The term 'directors' is interpreted to mean Accounting Officers (with the exception of the Comptroller and Auditor General and Accounting Officers of minor departments to be approved by the Minister for Treasury and Resources) and the Council of Ministers, except where otherwise noted (paragraph 5.3.15). - 5.3.12 Sub-sections 415(4) and 415(5) of the UK Companies Act 2006 shall not apply.

-Contents of directors' report: business review
+Contents of directors' report: interpretations for the public sector context